Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states the tool lists the operator's notification audit log, specifying types of attempts (delivered, failed, skipped).
-Distinguishes from sibling tools like get_notification_preferences and test_notification.
+Description clearly states the tool lists the operator's notification audit log, specifying what is listed (delivered, failed, skipped attempts) and mentioning pagination and filtering.
+This distinguishes it from related tools like get_notification_preferences (settings) and test_notification (sending).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.